ytyulkinaxway/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_endpoints.md

 3. Click **Add and save** to add the endpoint, you can repeat steps 2 and 3 to add more endpoints.
 4. Click **Save** to create the endpoint(s).

-> If you want to add an endpoint to an API service using the Amplify Central CLI, please refer to these [docs](/docs/central/cli_central/cli_publish) instead.
+> If you want to add an endpoint to an API service using the Axway Central CLI, please refer to these [docs](/docs/central/cli_central/cli_publish) instead.

 ### Errors and debugging

 If there is an error while publishing to catalog, the form page will present a large error box explaining the caused of the error.
 The error may contain references to objects only found when using the CLI or API directly.
-In this case, please refer to the [Amplify CLI](/docs/central/cli_central/cli_publish) documentation for further guidance.
+In this case, please refer to the [Axway CLI](/docs/central/cli_central/cli_publish) documentation for further guidance.